Nazareth Speedway: Paved track

 The facility and a large amount of property behind it was purchased by Roger Penske in 1986.
-Penske built a new paved oval track on the footprint of the old 11/8 mile dirt oval.
-At the same time, he sold the section of the property that held the old 1/2 mile small dirt track to the owners of Laneco, a former grocery store chain.
+Penske built a new paved oval track on the footprint of the old 1.125 mi mile dirt oval.
+At the same time, he sold the section of the property that held the old 0.500 mi mile small dirt track to the owners of Laneco, a former grocery store chain.
 Laneco built a new store on the site of the original track, which is now home to a Giant grocery store.

 Penske's new track opened as Pennsylvania International Raceway in the fall of 1987.
 It was paved in asphalt, and had very modest banking.
 The elevation change during the lap was significant, as the backstretch ran steeply downhill for a drop of approximately 30 feet.
 The remainder of the track trekked mostly uphill.
 It was the first racing oval to feature a warm-up lane to enter and exit the pits, designed in part by driver Rick Mears.
 In 1993, the track was renamed Nazareth Speedway.
 In 1997, the facility underwent improvements, including a new retaining wall, catch fence, and new grandstands.

 In 1999, Penske Motorsports (which at the time owned Nazareth, Michigan, Fontana, and Rockingham) merged with International Speedway Corporation.
 ISC subsequently took majority control of all four of those tracks.

 Track length of paved oval

-The paved track opened in 1987 and closely resembled the 1.125-mile dirt track layout.
-However, the length was shortened, and the turns were reconfigured to widen the radii.
+The paved track opened in 1987 and closely resembled the 1.125 mi dirt track layout.
+However, the length was shortened to 0.946 mi, and the turns were reconfigured to widen the radii.
 Though advertised as a 1-mile tri-oval, it actually measured less than one mile in length.
 The banking varied between 2.7° and 6.0°.
 The back straight was 1200 feet and main straight was 800 feet.
 Participants were known to exploit the inaccurate measurement for fuel strategy, knowing that they were running a shorter distance than officially advertised.

-In 1997, for fairness and accuracy, the track was remeasured by the CART sanctioning body, and was advertised as 0.946 miles (1.52 km) in length.
+In 1997, for fairness and accuracy, the track was remeasured by the CART sanctioning body, and was advertised as 0.946 mi in length.
 The race, which had been 200 laps, was increased to 225 laps for time value purposes.
 This length was used between 1997 and the last CART race in 2001.
-The IRL used in 2002, 2003 and 2004 a length of 0.935 miles (1.504 km) for timing and scoring.
+The IRL used in 2002, 2003 and 2004 a length of 0.935 mi for timing and scoring.
 However, NASCAR stayed to a length of exactly 1 mile until its closing in 2004.